Landmark is an opportunity to be part of the creation of a wildlife reserve on par with Yellowstone or the Serengeti.

 From October 1 to May 1, the crew lives in shared indoor accommodations with single-gender bunkrooms (max 2 people per room), bathrooms and access to a fully-equipped kitchen.

-From May 1 to September 30, crew members sleep in their own backpacking tents on tent platforms within walking distance from the APR science and education center.
+From May 1 to September 30, crew members sleep in their own backpacking tents on tent platforms within walking distance from the Enrico science and education center.
 Bathrooms, a kitchen and indoor common space are available in the center.

 $300 stipends will be provided to crew members at the end of each month of service to help cover food and/or travel expenses.